harridw/Course-5-Storm-Data/Storm_Data.md

 total economic consequence for this period, there are several other events that create a higher average damage cost per report occurrence.

 This exhibit lists the total damage for each event type.
-A few notes about the chart
+A few notes about the chart:
 1. Results listed in descending order based on Total Damage, TTL_Millions
 2. TTL_Millions reflects total damages for the event throughout the entire timeline, 1990 - 2011.
 3. AVG_THSND represents the average cost for a reported event, reported in thousands of dollars.

 ```r